| |

 In Mediation, the neutral party -- the mediator -- helps the

-spouses to negotiate an agreement and has no power to make
+parties involved to negotiate an agreement and has no power to make

 decisions.
 In arbitration, the neutral third party -- the